sandman72/Micropython_Demoboard/README.md

 <img width="640px" src="./Hardware/MicroPython_DemoBoard_V1.1_Schematic.jpg" alt="DemoBoard Schematic" />
 <img width="640px" src="./Hardware/MicroPython_DemoBoard_V1.1.jpg" alt="DemoBoard PCB" />

-BEWARE: Due to the infamous Errata E7 bug I recommend to stick to the Rasperry Pi Pico RP2040 boards and not use the Pi Pico 2 RP2350 based ones.
+BEWARE: Due to the infamous Errata E7 bug I recommend to stick to the Rasperry Pi Pico RP2040 boards and not use the new Pi Pico 2 RP2350 based ones as the buttons will not work correctly.

 ### Firmware:
 Included in the firmware directory is a board test file and the invaders game as self contained UF2 files.